cjdbarlow/bedside-notebook/management/airway/rsi.md

 ---
 ##References
 1. Frerk, C., Mitchell, V. S., McNarry, A. F., Mendonca, C., Bhagrath, R., Patel, A., … Ahmad, I. (2015, December 1).
 Difficult Airway Society 2015 guidelines for management of unanticipated difficult intubation in adults.
 British Journal of Anaesthesia.
 Oxford University Press. https://doi.org/10.1093/bja/aev371
+2. McNarry AF, Patel A. The evolution of airway management - new concepts and conflicts with traditional practice.
+Br J Anaesth.
+2017;119(suppl_1):i154-i166. doi:10.1093/bja/aex385
+3. Cook T, Woodall N, Frerk C. (eds).
+4th National Audit Project of The Royal College of Anaesthetists and The Difficult Airway Society (NAP4).
+Major complications of airway management in the United Kingdom.
+Report and findings.
+London, 2011.